Click here for the Baja Experts!

 BAJA EXPO

 Fishing and boating are very popular in Bahia de los Angles, partially because of the blacktop access all the way from the U.S. border.
-This makes it an easy trek for trailered boats coming down from the southern states (except for that last 40 miles of pot-holed blacktop from the main road!).
-The quality of fishing has gone through various stages over the last few decades, and appears to be on an upswing as we head towards 2002.
+This makes it an easy trek for trailered boats coming down from the southern states.
+The quality of fishing has gone through various stages over the last few decades, and appears to be on an upswing as we head into 2011.

 And for a gander at Baja's biggest fishin' hole, drop by CABO EXPO to see what's happening!